 - Production planning: determining a production plan to serve different customers in an optimal way.

 The need for advanced analytics in these areas is pressing, as large amounts of data are available, adding complexity to operations.
-However, there are some concerns hindering adoption.
+However, there are some concerns hindering adoption in Asia Pacific.

-Chief concerns preventing the adoption of Advanced Analytics in Asia Pacific
+Chief concerns preventing advanced analytics adoption in APAC

 When I talk to supply chain leaders in the region, two main concerns emerge: